Sociail · Security

 • +

-Approval cards, AI actions, and workspace administrative events are recorded.
+Approval cards, AI actions, and selected workspace administrative events are recorded; coverage expands as Early Access surfaces mature.

 • +